-Here’s a deliciously simple chicken recipe that uses figs, olives and a handful of other ingredients that make this one of my new favorite ways to bake chicken.
+Here’s a deliciously simple chicken with figs recipe that uses only a handful of other ingredients that make this one of my new favorite ways to bake chicken.

 To make this recipe, you’ll need: